 - If the company is losing money and there is no obvious solution then seek professional insolvency help sooner rather than later – do not let pride get in the way of common sense

 - Very often management will have exhausted every option and in doing so antagonised creditors who may have otherwise been supportive if brought inside earlier

 - If your management team is out of its depth get sector experienced help in fast – knowing when to seek professional help is a sign of strength, not weakness

 - Managing an insolvent company with often frustrated creditors needs a cool head experienced in insolvency matters – your accountant or lawyer is unlikely to be able to help in these circumstances unless insolvency specialists

 - Rescuing a failing business is just as much about understanding what is right with the company as what is going wrong

 - Liquidation is not always at the end of the company there may be parts of it that can be rescued in a different model

-Keep up to date with all the latest company rescue, administration, CVA, liquidation and company debt advice at Jameson, Smith & Co. blog.
+Keep up to date with all the latest company rescue, administration, CVA, liquidation and company debt advice at Company Debt.
 Alternatively, please get in touch for a free, confidential discussion about your business’ financial position.